Angelina Hix

-Angelina Nicole Hix (born July 27, 1993) is an American soccer player who plays as a striker for Tijuana.
+Angelina Nicole Hix (born July 27, 1993) is an American soccer player who plays as a forward for Liga MX Femenil side UNAM.

-Career
+College career

 Hix played soccer for the MiraCosta Spartans in 2011 and 2013, recording 52 goals and 27 assists and serving as team captain in her second season.
 She also played basketball for the school in the 2011–12 and 2012–13 seasons.
 Hix was scouted by scouted by several universities for soccer, and was offered multiple scholarships in soccer and basketball to play in college.
 She was offered a full athletic scholarship to play for the Cal State Dominguez Hills Toros, but ultimately did not join the team.

+Club career

 Hix played for the San Diego WFC SeaLions in 2015 and 2017, while playing for Tijuana Xolos USA in 2016.
 She played for LA Galaxy OC of United Women's Soccer in 2018.
 In mid 2018, Hix signed for Serbian side Spartak Subotica, but tore her ACL, MCL, and meniscus during a match in October 2018.
 Before the 2021 season, she signed for Santiago Morning in Chile.
 In 2021, she signed for Mexican club Tijuana.